 Welcome to the Online Safety section of our website.
 Here you can find information about how to stay safe online, including the safe and responsible use of social media.
+At the bottom of this page are our regular monthly online safety newsletters to keep you updated.

 Everybody who has access to the Internet could see inappropriate websites and images; be the victim of cyber bullying, or receive spam emails so it is really important that we know how to use technology and the Internet safely.
 The Internet is also a BRILLIANT resource full of useful information and we have the ability to download music, create websites, enhance learning, read the news, watch videos, write blogs and chat.